2022 Bumped Review — Yes You Really Can Earn Stocks When You Shop Online

 To say that I was impressed with the number of brands Bumped originally launched with would be an understatement.
 In fact, the app only got better over time — until it was overhauled.
 With the loss of Loyalties, this point no longer really applies.
 Still, at least of the “Shop Now” offers featured, there are a few good ones.

 More options for selling

-In my “Account Value and selling stock” section, I noted that you could only sell your entire position in stock at once instead of being able to select how much you want to offload.
+In my “Account Value and selling stock” section, I noted that you could only sell your entire position in a stock at once instead of being able to select how much you want to offload.
 While understandable, I find this to be a bit disappointing.
-Perhaps it’s just to difficult to deal with fractional shares in the first place, making such a further division all but impossible.
+Perhaps it’s just too difficult to deal with fractional shares in the first place, making such a further division all but impossible.

 On a similar note, I’d be somewhat interested in an option to purchase additional shares of stock from Bumped.
 For example, I’d consider putting in the needed cash to take my fractional share up to a full share.
 Of course, were that to happen, the delay I mentioned above would need to be rectified.
 Additionally, I do like that my entire portfolio on Bumped is comprised of positions I didn’t actually pay for.
 Therefore perhaps there’s a good reason why such a feature is currently not offered.

-Final thoughts on Bumped
+Final Thoughts on Bumped

 My history with Bumped is long and tumultuous at this point.
 I’ve been a big proponent of the platform (and the very concept) over the years and have, in turn, celebrated its victories while mourning its losses.
 On that note, while it’d be easy to bemoan the Bumped of the past, what do I think of the current version?